Hello, I’m DocuDroid!

 Andrey Aksenov

-This topic describes how to build Greengage DB (based on Greenplum Database) on Linux operating systems and run a demo cluster.
+This topic describes how to build Greengage DB (based on Greenplum) on Linux operating systems.
 The source code for Greengage DB is available in the greengage repository.
 This repository also includes scripts to help you install the dependencies required to build Greengage DB on the required platform.

 Prerequisites